ManishaG9/ManishaG9/README.md

 ###

-<p align="left">✨ Creating bugs since 2020...<br>📚 I'm currently learning that there's always one more thing to learn, currently focused on machine learning in Python, advanced DAX in Power BI, and making SQL queries actually readable <br>🎯 Goals:Turn data into decisions, land my dream analytics role in Toronto, and eventually have a dashboard for everything — including my morning routine <br> 🎲 Fun fact:
+<p align="left">✨ Creating bugs since 2020 <br>📚 I'm currently learning that there's always one more thing to learn, currently focused on machine learning in Python, advanced DAX in Power BI, and making SQL queries actually readable <br>🎯 Goals:Turn data into decisions, land my dream analytics role in Toronto, and eventually have a dashboard for everything — including my morning routine <br> 🎲 Fun fact:
 🎶 Music is my background process - always running
 📚 Reading anything that makes me think differently
-🌍 Passionate about community - you'll find me volunteering when I'm not debugging 🏙️ Exploring Toronto one neighbourhood (and food spot) at a time 🍕 I love Pizza
+🌍 Passionate about community - you'll find me volunteering when I'm not debugging 🏙️ Exploring Toronto one neighbourhood (and food spot) at a time 🍕 I love Pizza :)) </p>
-  ...</p>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">I code with & tools that i am proficient in </h2>

 ###